PredictiveScienceLab/data-analytics-se/lecturebook/lecture03/intro.md

 + Model the result of an experiment with discrete outcomes using the concept of random variables.
 + Calculate the probability that the result of an experiment falls within a given set of possibilities.
 + Summarize the result of an experiment using the concepts of expectation and variance.
++ To develop intuition about the probability mass function.
++ To learn about the Binomial distribution.
++ To learn about the Poisson distribution.